 In Latvia, efforts to strengthen children's rights and safety have been going on for many years.
 The project “Support for Barnahus implementation in Latvia” supported through the EEA and Norway Grants follows that approach and aims to further improve the Child Protection System in the country.
 The project brings closely together various services and agencies in Latvia that are, each in their own way, already working with child victims or witnesses of violence.

 “The project will significantly contribute to ensuring that children who are victims or witnesses of violence have access to justice and are treated in Latvia in a child-friendly manner.”

 Ilze Bērziņa, Head of the Barnahus project in Latvia

-The first phase of the project will focus on adapting the premises and assessing legal needs in Latvia to fit the Barnahus model.
-The project will also look at training staff and exchanging knowledge across countries.
+The first phase of the project focused on adapting the premises and assessing legal needs in Latvia to fit the Barnahus model.
+The project also looks at training staff and exchanging knowledge across countries.
 The Barnahus premises will physically be located at the Children's Clinical University Hospital in Riga.

 The project partners in this project are the Icelandic Government Agency for Child Protection, the Organization for Economic Co-operation and Development, the Children's Clinical University Hospital in Riga and the Latvian State Inspectorate for the Protection of the Rights of the Child.

 “We are very satisfied with the work of the Icelandic Government Agency for Child Protection.
 It has one of the best and long-lasting experiences to ensure application of the Barnahus model in practice.
 It also has a very long-standing experience in assisting other countries willing to implement this model,” explains Bērziņa.